Symbolic system identification

 Figure 1

-Tricky! it seems to be that the sparse Bayes model selection problem is no easier when we mix symbolic regression in (Champneys and Rogers 2024; Fung, Fasel, and Juniper 2024; Hirsh, Barajas-Solano, and Kutz 2022; More et al. 2023).
+Tricky!
+It seems that the sparse Bayes model selection problem is no easier when we mix symbolic regression in (Champneys and Rogers 2024; Fung, Fasel, and Juniper 2024; Hirsh, Barajas-Solano, and Kutz 2022; More et al. 2023).

 2 Weak form in